theckhd/ALIA/README.md

 # A Lurker Is Announced (ALIA)
 This Secret World Legends addon provides announcements for important events in the Manhattan Exclusion Zone.

+## Audible Warnings

+There are two audible warnings, each of which is a short sequence of beeps.
+They play when:
+- Every time the lurker crosses a Personal Space threshold to warn of the impending cast (E10 only)
+- When the lurker casts From Beneath You It Devours (pod), mostly so cleansers in E10 know to cast Cleanup.

+## Displays

-Currently there are three text fields that appear.
+Currently there are three displays that appear.
 The displays only appear when in the Manhattan Exclusion Zone, the addon basically goes to sleep outside of that zone.

 ![Screenshot of addon during encounter](screens/alia_npcs_health_2.png) ![Screenshot of addon during encounter](screens/alia_warning.png)